 The final stage is the thawing phase.
-The stage is characterized by a slow recovery of motion.
+This stage involves a slow recovery of motion.
 This stage can last 3-6 months.
-Adhesive capsulitis is thought to be a “self limiting” process which can be severely disabling for months to years.
+Adhesive capsulitis is thought to be a “self limiting” process which can be disabling for months to years.
 Aggressive treatment is necessary once the diagnosis is made.
 Physical therapy helps regain shoulder motion, decrease pain and inflammation.
-Anti-inflammatory medications, corticosteroid injections and other modalities are used to decrease pain and inflammation.
+Anti-inflammatory medications, corticosteroid injections and other modalities are a part of the treatment plan.
 The focus for regaining shoulder motion is stretching at range of motion limits.
-Stretching exercises should be performed three to five times per day with a sustained stretch of 15-30 seconds at the end range of motion.
-Strengthening is initiated when the shoulder motion and pain are improved.
+Stretching exercises should be done three to five times per day with a sustained stretch of 15-30 seconds at the end range of motion.
+Finally, strengthening begins when the shoulder motion and pain are returning to normal.

 Manual Therapy in Orthopaedic Rehabilitation

 When most people think of physical therapy, they think of stretching and strengthening exercises, ultrasound, electrical stimulation, etc. Physical Therapy may also include manual treatment to augment a patient’s care.
 Manual therapy is any treatment that requires the practitioner to use their hands on the involved area of the body to aide or accelerate the healing process.
-Studies indicate that the addition of manual therapy to a therapeutic exercise program significantly increases the recovery rate of patients when compared to patients treated strictly with therapeutic exercise.
-The type of manual therapy incorporated in the rehabilitation of orthopaedic and sport injuries may include any of the following:
+Studies indicate that the addition of manual therapy to a therapeutic exercise program is good.
+It significantly increases the recovery rate of patients in comparison to patients strictly in treatment with therapeutic exercise.
+The type of manual therapy in the rehabilitation of orthopaedic and sport injuries may include any of the following:

 - Soft Tissue Mobilization – to break up scar tissue and increase muscle, tendon or ligament pliability

-- Massage – to decrease pain and swelling in the involved area
+- Massage – to decrease pain and swelling.

-- Manual Traction – to separate involved joint surfaces and decrease pain and swelling
+- Manual Traction – to separate the joint surfaces and decrease pain and swelling

 - Manual Stretching – to increase the length of muscles and tendons